 \subsection{Embedded sum of independent random variables}

-As the first application of our general theory, we consider the case where $W$ has an embedded sum of independent random variables.
-This setting has been the most prominent way to prove local limit theorems by probabilistic arguments; see, for example, \cite{Davis1995}, \cite{Rollin2005}, \cite{Barbour2009}, \cite{Behrisch2010a} and \cite{Penrose2010}.
-In this case, our theory can be used to obtain rates for the accuracy of the approximation if rates of convergence for $W$ to its limit are known.
+We consider the case where $W$ has an embedded sum of independent random variables.
+This setting has been the most prominent way to prove LLTs by probabilistic arguments; see, for example, Davis and McDonald \cite{Davis1995}, R{\"o}llin \cite{Rollin2005}, Barbour \cite{Barbour2009}, Behrisch, Coja-Oghlan and Kang \cite{Behrisch2010a} and Penrose and Peres \cite{Penrose2010}.
+In this case, our theory can be used to obtain bounds on the rates for an LLT using previously established bounds on rates of convergence in other metrics.

-Let $W$ is an integer-valued random variable with variance $\sigma^2$ and let $\%F$ be some $\sigma$-algebra.
-Assume that $W$ allows for a decomposition of the form \ben{ W = Y+\sum_{i=1}^{N} Z_i, } where $N$ is $\%F$-measurable, and where, conditional on $\%F$, we have that $Y,Z_1,\dots,Z_N$ are all independent of each other.
+Let $W$ be an integer valued random variable with variance $\sigma^2$ and let $\mC{F}$ be some $\sigma$-algebra.
+Assume that $W$ allows for a decomposition of the form

+where $N$ is $\mC{F}$-measurable, and where, conditional on $\mC{F}$, we have that $Y,Z_1,\dots,Z_N$ are all independent of each other.
 Note that in what follows, the distribution of $Y$ is not relevant.